jvzonlab/OrganoidTracker/manuals/INDEX.md

 * [Programming API](API.md)
 * [Tutorial for semi-automated tracking](AUTOMATIC_TRACKING.md)

-Welcome to the Autotrack manual!
+Welcome to the AI_track manual!
 This document will tell you how to use the "visualizer", the program that displays all the images and the annotations.

 Getting started
 ---------------